-The Pooled Revenue growth for Jack Astor's is a result of SSSG(4) in Q3 2018 and YTD 2018, partially reflecting the closure of fewer restaurants for renovations in YTD 2018 compared to YTD 2017.
+The Pooled Revenue decline for Jack Astor's in Q4 2018 is a result of a SSS(4) decline in the quarter.
+The Pooled Revenue growth for Jack Astor's in Fiscal 2018 is a result of SSSG(4), partially reflecting the closure of fewer restaurants for renovations in Fiscal 2018 compared to Fiscal 2017.

-The decline in Pooled Revenue for Canyon Creek in Q3 2018 and YTD 2018 are the result of the removal of the Canyon Creek restaurant in Etobicoke, Ontario from the Royalty Pool on January 1, 2018 after its closure in 2017, and SSS(4) declines.
+The declines in Pooled Revenue for Canyon Creek in Q4 2018 and Fiscal 2018 are the result of the removal of the Canyon Creek restaurant in Etobicoke, Ontario from the Royalty Pool on January 1, 2018 after its closure in 2017, the closure of the Canyon Creek restaurant on Front Street in downtown Toronto, Ontario during Q4 2018, and SSS(4) declines.

-Pooled Revenue from Scaddabush for Q3 2018 and YTD 2018 includes seven Scaddabush restaurants.
+Pooled Revenue from Scaddabush for Q4 2018 and Fiscal 2018 includes seven Scaddabush restaurants.
 The seven Scaddabush restaurants consist of five Scaddabush restaurants that opened as New Additional Restaurants (Yonge and Gerrard, and Front Street in downtown Toronto, and Scarborough, Oakville, and Vaughan, Ontario) and two Scaddabush restaurants that were converted from Alice Fazooli's restaurants (Richmond Hill and Mississauga, Ontario).
-Pooled Revenue growth for Scaddabush in Q3 2018 and YTD 2018 reflects one additional restaurant, compared to the corresponding periods a year ago, and overall strong sales performance.
-The Scaddabush Pooled Revenue for Q3 2018 and YTD 2018 excludes the revenue of the new Scaddabush restaurant in Etobicoke, Ontario, which will be added to Royalty Pooled Restaurants on January 1, 2019.
+Pooled Revenue growth for Scaddabush in Q4 2018 and Fiscal 2018 reflects one additional restaurant, compared to the corresponding periods a year ago, and overall strong sales performance.
+The Scaddabush Pooled Revenue for Q4 2018 and Fiscal 2018 excludes the revenue of the new Scaddabush restaurant in Etobicoke, Ontario, which was added to Royalty Pooled Restaurants on January 1, 2019.

-Pooled Revenue from Scaddabush in Q3 2017 and YTD 2017 includes six Scaddabush restaurants: Yonge and Gerrard in downtown Toronto, Richmond Hill, Mississauga, and Scarborough, Ontario, as well as the now closed Alice Fazooli's locations in Oakville and Vaughan, Ontario.
-The Scaddabush location on Front Street in downtown Toronto was opened during Q4 2016 and is not included the calculation of Pooled Revenue for Q3 2017 and YTD 2017 as it was not added to the Royalty Pool until January 1, 2018.
+Pooled Revenue from Scaddabush in Q4 2017 and Fiscal 2017 includes six Scaddabush restaurants: Yonge and Gerrard in downtown Toronto, Richmond Hill, Mississauga, and Scarborough, Ontario, as well as the now closed Alice Fazooli's locations in Oakville and Vaughan, Ontario.
+The Scaddabush location on Front Street in downtown Toronto was opened during Q4 2016 and is not included the calculation of Pooled Revenue for Q4 2017 and Fiscal 2017 as it was not added to the Royalty Pool until January 1, 2018.

-The decline in Pooled Revenue for the Signature restaurants in Q3 2018 and YTD 2018 is primarily the result of $SSS^{(4)}$ declines in Q3 2018 and YTD 2018.
+The decline in Pooled Revenue for the Signature Restaurants in Fiscal 2018 is primarily the result of a $SSS^{(4)}$ decline.